sodazone/ocelloids-services/guides/TESTING.md

 ### Setup Zombienet

-We have a separate project repository [XCM Testing Tools](https://github.com/sodazone/xcm-testing-tools) to help ease the set up of a Zombienet ready for cross-chain asset transfers.
+We have a separate project repository called [XCM Testing Tools](https://github.com/sodazone/xcm-testing-tools) to assist with setting up a Zombienet ready for cross-chain asset transfers.

 1. Clone the testing repo and navigate to its directory: